trilamanila/web3-opensea-clone/README.md

 ## Description

-Opensea clone was created for learning purposes to better understand Web 3.
-It is a multi page responsive NFT marketplace website.
-Smart contracts provided through thirdweb, styled with Tailwind CSS, and hosted on Vercel.
+Opensea clone was created for learning purposes to better understand Web 3 and Blockchain.
+It is a responsive Web3 NFT marketplace website application with Next JS.
+Create and mint own NFTs through thirdweb SDK.
+Web 3.0 authentication using Metamask wallet.
+Styled with Tailwind CSS and styled components.
+Blockchain token backend data handled by Sanity.io.
+Deployed and hosted on Vercel.

 #### Technologies